 Anyway, it used to drive me crazy that they’d say, “If you are traveling with a small child, please put on your own oxygen mask first.”
 What’s wrong with these people, seriously?
 Do they really think I’m going to worry about myself first in such a situation?

 It took a few flights and pondering times to figure out why they were right.

 If I can’t breathe, the small children in my life are in trouble.

 You know what?
 I’m a little worried about that right now.
 I’m feeling a bit underwater.
 And I’m thinking it might be more than just the 3-going-on-4 weeks of bronchitis I’ve been fighting.

-I sat with my friend over coffee last week and she asked me a few questions that I will pass along, because I need to hear them myself, again.
+I sat with my friend over coffee last week, we were talking about how she wanted to get water filtration systems for her home and she asked me a few questions that I will pass along, because I need to hear them myself, again.

 Are you getting enough sleep?

 I am a true night owl; always have been.
 I can stay up pretty late, and still wake up at a semi-decent time.
 Lately, though, it’s gotten a bit crazy.
 My night owl husband, who is even worse than I, got into a habit of running to his office to do some last minute work … at 11:30 pm.
 Of course that meant I couldn’t really sleep until he got back.
 Bad plan.